-June 6 4 PM - 6 PM, Orientation at Alaska Geographic office, Anchorage, Alaska.

-• Introduce course objectives and expectations.
+June 4 3 PM - 5 PM, Orientation at Alaska Geographic office, Anchorage, Alaska. • Introduce course objectives and expectations.
 Safety presentations by instructor and guide.
 Equipment evaluation and discussion.
 Lodging and meals not included for this night.

-Note: the events of the next 4 days depend upon weather, tides and other factors.

-June 7 6:30 AM - 8 PM, Establish camp and introduce sea kayaking.

-• Travel by van to Whittier, Alaska (90 minutes from Anchorage), then by boat to a remote location in western Prince William Sound (2 hours).
-Establish camp on a wilderness beach and introduce sea kayaking.
-Introduce natural history of the area and experiential learning discussion with personal definitions of wilderness.

-• Easy day of paddling and walking.
-Dependent on weather and timing, the group will go for a short kayak excursion and/or rain forest hike.
-The objective is to experience the natural and human history of the area.
-We will look for whales, sea lions, and seals on the water, and mink, otters, bears and other wildlife on land.
-We will discuss local human history, from Chugach people to gold rushes, and how its imprint on the land fits with the definitions of wilderness discussed the previous day.

-• In the morning, the group will share quotes and stories about American conservationists such Henry David Thoreau, John Muir, Alaska Native leaders, and others, learning how their ideas on wilderness fit with our own.
-Afterward, we'll have a moderate day of paddling and exploring.
-Afternoon discussions will focus on history and meaning of Chugach National Forest and congressionally designated Wilderness Study Area in Prince William Sound.

-• In the morning, the group will learn about the 1989 Exxon Valdez oil spill and its effect on the ecology of Prince William Sound.
+Note: the activities in the next 5 days will fluctuate depending upon weather, tides and other factors.
+June 5 8 AM - 8 PM, Establish camp and introduce skills • Travel by van to Whittier, Alaska (90 minutes from Anchorage), then by boat to a remote location in western Prince William Sound (2 hours).
+Establish camp on a wilderness beach and introduce camping and other skills.
+Introduce natural history and other themes of the course.
+June 6 8 AM - 8 PM, Explore Prince William Sound • Discussions will explore local human history, including Alaska Native history, gold rushes, and designation of the Chugach National Forest.
+Dependent on weather and timing, the group will go for an easy to moderate kayak excursion and/or rain forest hike to experience the natural and human history of the area.
+We will view ice bergs and glaciers and look for whales, seals, birds, bears and other wildlife.
+June 7 8 AM - 8 PM, Explore Prince William Sound • Discussions will explore the designation of the Chugach National Forest and the Wilderness Study Area of western Prince William Sound and the unique ways that Alaska's public lands history and management differ from the rest of the US.
+Dependent on weather and timing, the group will go for an easy to moderate kayak excursion and/or rain forest hike to experience the natural and human history of the area.
+We will view ice bergs and glaciers and look for whales, seals, birds, bears and other wildlife.
+June 8 8 AM - 8 PM, Explore Prince William Sound • The group will discuss the 1989 Exxon Valdez oil spill and its effect on the communities and ecology of Prince William Sound.
 Discussion will include various examples of both resiliency and ongoing damage.
-We'll share readings of personal oil spill experiences from the book, The Spill and learn about citizen response in the form of RCAC history.
-Short kayak excursions to explore glaciers and ice bergs.

-• Morning discussion about how global climate change if affecting the ecology of Prince William Sound, with a special focus on glaciers.
-The nearby glaciers are undergoing significant retreat.
-The rest of the day will be spent exploring by kayak and foot.
-Climate change will be the theme for the day as the group investigates local impacts and the challenges of addressing climate change in the classroom.
-In the evening, the group will begin discussing how nature-based education can enhance modern teaching methods and connect young people to places like Prince William Sound.

-June 12 8 AM-5 PM Wrap-up and Return to Anchorage

-• Morning discussion about lesson plans, ideas for the classrooms, reflections on the last six days.
+We'll share readings of personal oil spill experiences from the book, The Spill and learn about citizen response in the form of PWSRCAC history.
+Dependent on weather and timing, the group will go for an easy to moderate kayak excursion and/or rain forest hike to experience the natural and human history of the area.
+We will view ice bergs and glaciers and look for whales, seals, birds, bears and other wildlife.
+June 9 8 AM-5 PM • The group will discuss how global climate change is affecting the communities and ecology of Prince William Sound, including impacts on local glaciers, fisheries, and other resources.
+We will also discuss the challenges of addressing climate change in the classroom.
+Dependent on weather and timing, the group will go for an easy to moderate kayak excursion and/or rain forest hike to experience the natural and human history of the area.
+We will view ice bergs and glaciers and look for whales, seals, birds, bears and other wildlife.
+June 10 8AM-5 PM Wrap-Up and Return to Anchorage Morning discussion about lesson plans, ideas for the classrooms, reflections on the last six days.
 Break camp mid-day.
-Return by boat to Whittier and by van to Girdwood to Anchorage by 6 PM.

-Final project due: August 15, 2023

-Related Professional Organizations:
+Return by boat to Whittier and by van to Girdwood and Anchorage.
+Final paper/project due: August 15, 2025 Related Professional Organizations: None Course Texts, Readings, Handouts, and Library Reserve: Required Text/Materials:

-None

-Course Texts, Readings, Handouts, and Library Reserve:

-Required Text/Materials:

-none

-Content References:
+none Content References: